 3- Flattening the Scales-

-After sawing and book matching the two scales of the handle, it is necessary to make each scale flat and parallel, so the it will attach to the tang of the knife without gaps and voids.
-This also helps with drilling the pin holes nice and straight.
+After sawing and book matching the two scales of the handle, it is necessary to make each scale flat and parallel, so it will attach to the tang of the knife without gaps and voids.
+This also helps with drilling the pin holes perpendicular, straight, and to the proper size.

 I use the 2x72 belt sander and a 9" disc sander for this operation, and check for flat and parallel on a granite surface plate and with digital calipers or micrometer.
 I can't stress enough the necessity that the side of the scales that will be glued to the tang be FLAT.
 If not, there will be gaps in your scale/tang joints.

-I always use liners made from G10 or Micarta between the wood and tank of the knives I make.
+I always use liners made from G10 or Micarta between the wood and tang of the knives I make.
 It is an aesthetic feature and serves no practical or structural purpose.
 Liners add a bit of color or contrast to the handle as a whole.
 To me, liners bring the whole handle together as a unit, and offer some color contrast to the wood and steel.

 I use primarily G10 for liners, in the .045-.060" range.
 There are several colors in stock in the shop but I lean toward black or a deep cherry red for nearly all knives.
 The material only needs to be roughed up with 100 grit sandpaper for better glue adhesion and its ready to go.